dead-claudia/thallium/README.md

 2. Finish documenting this project.
 This mostly includes the core assertions.

 3. Support flaky tests via first-class retries.
-This would be enormously useful for several.
+This would be enormously useful for several, and it's an absolute requirement for this to self-host its runner.

 4. Allow reporters to be removed, with an on-remove hook for the reporter in case external resources need reclaimed.

+5. Yank `thallium/match` and `thallium/assert` out of core.
+They don't need to be coupled.

 5. Include lifecycle hooks for before/after tests, for resource management.